wilkelab/gridtext/README.md

 has several advantages, including minimal dependencies, good performance, and compatibility with all R graphics devices (to the extent that the graphics devices support the fonts you want to use).
-The downside of this approach is the severely limited featureset.
+The downside of this approach is the severely limited feature set.
 Don’t expect this package to support the fancy CSS and javascript tricks you’re used to when designing web pages.